cesarb/blake2-rfc/README.md

 registers).
 To do so correctly without a heavy performance penalty would require help from the compiler.
 It's better to not attempt to do so than to present a false assurance.

+## Non-RFC uses

+This crate is limited to the features described in the draft RFC: only the "digest length" and "key length" parameters can be used.

+If you need to use other advanced BLAKE2 features, this crate has an undocumented function to create a hashing context with an arbitrary parameter block, and an undocumented function to finalize the last node in tree hashing mode.
+You are responsible for creating a valid parameter block, for hashing the padded key block if using keyed hashing, and for calling the correct finalization function.
+The parameter block is not validated by these functions.